julesvirallinen/-elevenlabs/packages/client/README.md

 Please, create an issue first to discuss the proposed changes.
 Any contributions are welcome!

 Remember, if merged, your code will be used as part of a MIT licensed project.
 By submitting a Pull Request, you are giving your consent for your code to be integrated into this library.

+## Acknowledgments

+The ulaw encoding logic used in the AudioWorklet processors is adapted from the [wavefile library](https://github.com/rochars/wavefile/blob/master/lib/codecs/mulaw.js) by Rafael da Silva Rocha.